GSM Roofing logo

 Slate Roofs

-Green Slate roofs aren’t just something we’re qualified to do — we do it so well that we’ve helped write the National Slate Association’s updated slate installation manual.
-We bring this expertise to every commercial slate roof replacement for historical buildings or for modern facilities where a historical look is desired.
+Slate roofs aren’t just something we’re qualified to do.
+We do it so well that we’ve helped write the National Slate Association’s updated slate installation manual.
+We bring this expertise to every commercial slate roof replacement, whether for historical buildings or for modern facilities where a historical look is desired.

 Tile roof on Founders Hall at Cabrini College